- Legendary Reno DK Mage

-Treacherylock: Hardly counterable. your only hope is to somehow set up potion of polmypormh or Rat his Fel Reaver.
+Treacherylock: Hardly counterable.
+Your only hope is to somehow set up Potion of Polymorph or Rat his Fel Reaver.
 However theres not a lot of ways how to disrupt his gameplan properly for a Control deck.

 Jade Druid: Druid decks really really do not like the pressure.
 Apply it and you should come out as a winner.
 If you dont feel like it tech in Skulking Geist.
 Then do what you have to do to stay alive and then Skulking Geist his wincondition.

-Hadronox Druid: This might be a matchup where you can struggle due to the fact that Wild version runs N'Zoth that summons Hadronoxes back.
-The crucial combo is Brann Bronzebeard+Kazakus+Manic Soulcaster.
-You are searching for 10 mana spells and especially the ones that are Polymorphing the board and are summoning some threats.
-Also the key cards are Polymorph and Potion of Polymorph which will make a Sheep which is a beast and which will be added into poll of Witching Hour
+Hadronox Druid: The crucial thing is searching for multiple boardclears thanks to Zephrys and Kazakus.
+In Kazakus you are searching for 10 mana spells and especially the ones that are Polymorphing the board and are summoning some threats.
+Also the key cards are Polymorph and Potion of Polymorph which will make a Sheep which is a beast and which will be added into poll of Witching Hour.

 Big Druid: Might do some highrolly turns but with well managed removal tools and your Battlecry shennanigans you should come out of this matchup as a winner.

-Linecracker Druid: Fish for Skulking Geist or Rat or you have no chance of winning at all.
+Linecracker Druid: Fish for Rat or you have no chance of winning at all.
 Potion of Polymorph is also consiredable but it has even more rng to it than Rat.

 Mage: Most common: Aluneth Tempo Mage, Exodia varriations, Reno Mage, Odd Mage, Miracle Quest Mage

 Miracle Quest Mage: Have you missed the good'ol days when you just didnt knew what to play around because Tempo Mage played Cabalists Tomes and Yogg?
 Fear not my friend.
 Even more of that have brough us the Mana Cyclone which allowed Mage to build a Miracle like deck with Flamewakers and Sorcerers Apprentices.
-Your strategy is pressure and being above 20 health while having Ice Block equipped.
+Your strategy is being above 20 health while having Ice Block equipped.
 After they will have their power turns, you will come back into the game thanks to Reno.
 Potion of Polymporh is good sometimes.
 Dirty Rat is good to pull out the Giants and Vargoth.
 Keep n mind though that the matchup is really tough and we are hardly unfavoured

 AlunethTempo Mage: This matchup is 50/50.
 The key is to play around his secrets as much as possible possible and just exhausting him trough your healing options.
 Renoes and Zolas and Zephryses and all the other powerfull stuff is good enough to give you the edge in this matchup.

-Exodia varriations: Coldlight Oracle, Dirty Rat and Potion of Polymorph are here to help you.
+Exodia varriations: Dirty Rat and Potion of Polymorph are here to help you.
 Set up them correctly and you will win.

 Reno Mage: All depends on how well you pilot this build and how well your opponent pilots his build.
 You should be slightly more favourable because of more pressure and interaction with your opponent compared to usual value builds.
 If you face the Reno Quest Mage opponent multiple Rat disruption is the main key to win.

 Odd Mage: New archetype formed in Rastakhan (in terms of success).
 Play this matchup similarly like against Control Mage or Reno Mage, it usually doesnt have enough good late game cards to keep up with our late game stage.

-Rogue: Most common: Kingsbane Miracle,Mill, Tempo/Odd,Big Rogue, Thief Rogue
+Rogue: Most common: Kingsbane Miracle,Mill, Tempo/Odd,Big Rogue, Thief Rogue, Galakrond Rogue

 Kingsbane Miracle: No explanation needed.
 Just do what control deck have to do.